 15. TECHNICAL UNIVERSITY OF DRESDEN

-The Technical University of Dresden, sometimes known as TU Dresden, is a German public research university located in Dresden.
-It is one of the major universities in the region, with a student population of about 37,000.
-The university is well-known in the fields of engineering and technology studies, as its name suggests.
-TU Dresden is a member of Germany’s TU9 group of technical institutes.
-It now has over 35,000 matriculated students and offers around 120 different courses and degrees across 14 different faculties.
-Biotechnology, microelectronics, and transportation sciences are some of the university’s research strengths.
-TU Dresden has continuously placed among the top universities in the world, usually in the top 100-200; and also one of the top 10 universities in Germany.
+The Technical University of Dresden, also known as TU Dresden, is a public research university in Dresden, Germany.
+It is one of the region’s major universities, with approximately 37,000 students.
+As its name suggests, the university is well-known in the fields of engineering and technology studies.
+TU Dresden is a member of Germany’s TU9 technical institute network.
+It now has over 35,000 enrolled students and offers approximately 120 different courses and degrees across 14 faculties.
+Some of the university’s research strengths include biotechnology, microelectronics, and transportation sciences.
+TU Dresden has consistently ranked among the top 100-200 universities in the world, as well as one of the top ten in Germany.